 I can’t express enough how much I love the design and architecture of Tulum Airport.
 Mexico did not build a stuffy, industrial airport that looks like any other airport in the world.
 Instead, the airport – inside and out – incorporates local architecture, design, and colors.
 As soon as you step off the plane, you feel like you are in Tulum.
 I love how well the airport reflects the local culture.

 Having said that, the airport is still in a sort of break-in period.
 Some stores and restaurants are still under construction.
-There is supposed to be a viewing deck before you get to security, but the security officer told us “next year.”
-The Tren Maya – the Yucután’s high-speed rail network – is supposed to reach the airport, but still under construction.
+There is supposed to be a viewing deck before you get to security, but the security officer told us, “next year.”
+The Tren Maya – the Yucután’s high-speed rail network – is supposed to reach the airport, but is still under construction.

 Fun Easter Eggs at Tulum Airport

 Additionally, there is a time capsule that won’t be opened until the year 2074.
 It is located outside of the terminal in the middle of the courtyard where the giant Mexican flag is.
 According to the description, the time capsule contains letters from the workers who built the airport.
-The time capsule was created in 2024 in testament to the airport’s first anniversary (the airport opened in December 2023).
+The time capsule was created in 2024 in tribute to the airport’s first anniversary (the airport opened in December 2023).

 What to Eat at Tulum Airport?